 More information coming soon about t-shirts, towels, and other items to show your love for Mustang Island Conference Center.

 Searching for a meaningful, fun, and adventure-filled summer job?
 Look no further than the summer camp programs at Camp Capers, Mustang Island Conference Center, and Duncan Park.
-Each camp has a variety of seasonal positions caring for children and youth campers, serving at family camp, leading wilderness adventure trips, and helping the year-round camp staff make 2020 the best summer yet!
+Each camp has a variety of seasonal positions caring for children and youth campers, serving at family camp, leading wilderness adventure trips, and helping the year-round camp staff make this the best summer yet!

 For questions about Mustang Island Conference Center job descriptions or application status, the job applicant may contact Kevin Spaeth, at email@example.com.

 Be prepared to complete the online form in one sitting, or save your progress as you go along.
-The each application has several pages: the 2020 Application, DWTX Camp Staff Expectations, and three Reference Invitation pages.
+The each application has several pages: the application, DWTX Camp Staff Expectations, and three Reference Invitation pages.
 Before you begin the application, choose three references who are not related to you and have their phone numbers and email addresses ready to enter as part of the application process.

 All applicants are considered for positions with the Episcopal Diocese of West Texas and by extension Mustang Island Conference Center without regard to race, religion, color, gender, national origin, age, marital status, veteran status, disability, or any other legally protected status.